spatten/markdown-todos/src/test/fixtures/sortable-sorted.md

 # nothing at all
 to see here
 # TODO and here -- last non-done-line should be here, line 14
+# DONE foo and bar
+this is some stufff
 # DONE nice (2,3)
 and stuff
 # DONE foo (6,6)